poemtomdm/Intune-Scope-Tag-Assignment/README.md

 <summary><strong>❌ "Failed to connect to Microsoft Graph"</strong></summary>

 - Double-check your `-TenantId`, `-ClientId`, and credential values
-- Ensure **admin consent** has been granted for all API permissions in the App Registration
+- Ensure admin consent has been granted for all API permissions
-- Check that your client secret has not expired, or that your certificate is valid and trusted
+- Check that your client secret has not expired, or that your certificate is valid

 </details>